 As part of their student counselling services, the University also offers the services of a study psychologist, who is an expert on the psychology of learning, guidance and counselling.

-On all study related questions, the primary contact is always the course teacher or University staff member responsible for education matters (Education Coordinator, Assistant, Specialist, the title depends on the school) or a Student Union staff member responsible for study guidance.
+On all study related questions, the primary contact is always the course teacher or University staff member responsible for education matters (Education Coordinator, Assistant, Specialist, the title depends on the school).
 All educational matters between the student and the University are always confidential.

 However, if you as a student feel mistreated or encounter a study-related problem, please contact the Student Union’s Specialist in Students Interests.
 The VYY staff is here to serve the members and to offer assistance in solving problem situations.
 All Student Union contact information is available on the contact information page.